JoaoDiogoDuarte/supercop/README.md

-Create checksums for X-Wing implementation in C and for X-Wing-Kyber in libjade and C.
+Create checksums for X-Wing implementation in C and for X-Wing-Kyber in libjade and C, see branches.